HealsCodes/XIPivot/XIPivot.Ashita_v4/resources/docs/pivot/README.md

 XI will load some DAT files right at the start and then never look at them again (some menu and landscape textures) other DAT files are loaded on-demand and overlay changes are visible once that happens (maps, some menu icons, Mog House and a few other locations)

+## Resource cache

+Pivot includes a memory cache to reduce disk I/O for frequently accessed DAT files.
+This cache can be configured from the `cache` tab in the pivot GUI or directly using the following three parameters in the `[cache]` section inside of `pivot.ini`:

+`enabled` - boolean flag, enable or disable the cache, defaults to `false` `max_age` - integer, number of seconds a cached object is allowed to be unused before it is purged, defaults to 600 `size`    - integer, cache allocation (max size) in megabyte, defaults to 2048 (2gb)

+If caching is enabled pivot will try to read the full contents of each accessed DAT file into a memory cache and serve further access to this DAT from memory instead of doing a fresh disk I/O every time XI decides to read from it.
+Access times for every cached DAT are tracked and if a cached object is not accessed within `max_age` seconds it is purged from the cache to make space.

+In addition to this a new command `/pivot c` is made available which will toggle an in-game overlay with cache statistics.

 ## Overlays with sound files / music

 XI is pretty unforgiving when replacing BGW music files at runtime and will crash if you do something stupid.